Job description: Job description manipulation

 Job description manipulation is a widely practiced bad faith practice that is referred to the deliberate modification of job descriptions with the intent of favoring specific candidates or groups of candidates, often to meet certain hiring preferences or objectives.
 This manipulation can involve altering the stated qualifications, responsibilities, or requirements of a job posting in a way that may not necessarily align with the actual needs of the position.

 This even involves the manipulation of Bona Fide Occupational Qualifications (BFOQs).
 BFOQs are legitimate job requirements deemed essential for the effective performance of a particular role; "bona fide" means these qualifications should be concrete, specific, and justifiable as necessary for that job, and nothing more.
 However, in cases of job description manipulation, these qualifications may be adjusted or exaggerated to either include or exclude certain candidates.
 This can involve emphasizing specialized skills unique to the organization, stipulating a vehicle requirement for a desk job, imposing language requirements unrelated to the region’s commonly spoken language, requiring parallel or uncommon certifications, specifying or omitting certain experience levels, or requiring educational backgrounds that may not directly relate to the job's core functions.

-Ultimately, this manipulation is driven by various factors, including organizational biases, outdated job specifications that misalign with potential applicants’ KSAs, personal preferences, or attempts at performative inclusion (creating a facade of inclusivity).
+Ultimately, this manipulation is driven by various factors, including organizational biases, outdated job specifications that misalign with potential applicants’ KSAs, personal preferences, or for balancing out performative inclusion (creating a facade of inclusivity).
 Job description manipulation serves an exclusionary function within recruitment processes, often deterring racialized applicants from applying or limiting their participation in career advancement opportunities.
 It violates anti-discrimination laws and equal employment opportunity regulations.
 These manipulative hiring practices that promote bias thrive in countries and settings where there are no independent audits or reviews mandated for organizations’ hiring practices, thickening HR from a cost center into a gatekeeping center for preserving structural inequality.

 The negative effects directly harm the employment relationship, which is a key social structure.
 On a personal level, this relationship holds significant value.
 It not only offers a way to earn a living and achieve financial growth but also serves as a foundation for self-esteem and meaningful involvement in society.
 From a broader socioeconomic view, it undermines trust in the system that supports much of the productive work within a society.